kir-dev/pek-infinity/.github/copilot/Memory-Bank/rules/02-service-purity.md

 - [ ] Service doesn't check permissions
 - [ ] Realm filtering happens in procedure middleware, not service
 - [ ] Service can be tested with just mocked Prisma
-- [ ] Same service code would work MVP + enterprise
+- [ ] Same service code would work MVP + worker instance
 - [ ] No hardcoded realm values in service
 - [ ] Circular service dependencies avoided